Rovos Rail Pride of Africa

 Historic rolling stock

-Pre-1940 restored Edwardian and early-20th-century South African Railways carriages with original wood panelling
+Pre-1940 restored Edwardian and early-20th-century South African Railways carriages with original wood panelling, brass fittings, and period-correct sash windows.
+Several carriages date to the 1920s and 1930s.

 Off-train excursions